Bush hogs are the perfect tools to whack through dense plant growth. They attach to the mower deck and clear bushes that may inhibit the lawn grass.

 How Often Should You Sharpen Brush Hog Blades?

-Alternatively, you can sharpen your blades whenever you notice significant dulling or blade chipping.
+Alternatively, you can sharpen your blades when you notice significant dulling or chipping.
 One of the signs of a dull blade is shredding.
 It rips plants rather than slicing them.

 The blade is also extremely dull if you notice uncut bush patches on the lawn.
 Finally, the sharpening frequency depends on the type of blade.